YannRnf/aPdfApp/README.md

 You must have configured a working Python3 environement for this app.

-‘python --version‘ to check your current distribution.
+`python --version` to check your current distribution.

-‘git clone‘ the project.
+`git clone` the project.

+Then install the dependencies
-Then ‘pip install -r requirement.txt‘
+`pip install -r requirement.txt`